Vlad774/ChatBot---Personal-Doctor-LLMs-/README.md

 ## Languages and Utilities Used

-- **Python:** Core programming language.
-- **Gymnasium:** Simulation environment for training the agent.
+- **Hugging Face Transformers:** Essential for loading, fine-tuning, and interacting with the Llama 2 model.
-- **PyTorch:** Deep learning framework used to implement and train the DQN model.
+- **PyTorch:** Core deep learning framework used for model training and deployment.
-- **Deep Q-Learning (DQN):** Reinforcement learning algorithm that combines Q-learning with deep neural networks for decision-making.
+- **BitsAndBytes:** Enables memory-efficient 4-bit quantization for large models.
+- **PEFT (LoRA):** Key for performing lightweight, parameter-efficient fine-tuning.
+- **TRL (SFTTrainer):** Specialized for supervised fine-tuning of language models like Llama 2.

 ## Objective